Have you ever wondered why some guys have so much confidence and optimism, while you’re mired in self-doubt and paralysis by analysis?

 Eventually I realized that, while I may have to put up with some good-natured teasing from my friends about becoming a “self-help” author (that still sounds weird to me), I felt obliged to share the results of my research with guys who could benefit from it.

-That’s why I’m proud that every step, tip and trick I recommend in Ready to Roar is backed either by research, personal experience, or both.
+That’s why I’m proud that every step, tip and trick I recommend in Man in Command is backed either by research, personal experience, or both.

 So is it “self-help”?
 I guess so – though I prefer the term “self-improvement.”